 It is not necessary to mow, but do remove rocks, sticks, and leaves.

 Do not fertilize zoysiagrass at this time.
-Soil should be tested every three years; contact your county Extension center or the NC Department of Agriculture for details.
+Soil should be tested every three years; contact your local N.C.
+Cooperative Extension center or the NC Department of Agriculture for details.
 Apply lime as suggested to modify soil pH.

 Water occasionally if a drought occurs.